Find a Family Doctor: Surrey/North Delta Health Connect Registry

 Infant Development Program Surrey/White Rock

 Serves children who are at risk for, or who already have a delay in development.
-Once you are referred a consultant will visit you in your home.
+Once you are referred a consultant will contact you.
 Together, you will plan activities that best meet both your family's needs.
 If your child has a disability (special need), up-to-date information will be available to you.
 Covers birth to 3 years old.
 Aboriginal Infant Development Program is also offered through FRAFCA.
 Participation is voluntary, and family centered.
 Offers home visits, play groups, family support and parent to parent links.
 Developmental and family needs assessments are culturally sensitive and meaningful.

 SOURCES: 301A 8352 130th Street Surrey, BC V3W 8J9 (get directions to SOURCES)